 - an increase of 10% in the amount of expenses taken into account in the calculation of the technical provisions; - an increase of 1 percentage point in the cost-push inflation rate (expressed as a percentage) used for the calculation of the technical provision.

-The above shock is applied to all Athora Netherlands' continuing operating expenses.
-Only the 10% increase is applied on the management fee of the investment portfolio, because these expenses are not sensitive to inflation.
+The above shock is refined and now applied to all Athora Netherlands' continuing operating expenses.